kavia-common/network-management-5556-5684/BackendAPIService/README.md

 ## Database and Indexes

 On startup, the app initializes a singleton `MongoClient`, verifies connectivity using `admin.command('ping')`, and ensures indexes on the `device` collection (or collection specified via `MONGODB_COLLECTION`):

+Migration note:
+- The default database name has changed from `network_devices` to `network`.
+- Existing data remains in `network_devices`.
+If you switch to the new default, your app will start with an empty dataset unless you migrate.
+- To continue using your existing data without migration, set `MONGODB_DB_NAME=network_devices` or include `/network_devices` in `MONGODB_URI`.

 - Unique index on `ip_address` (name: `uniq_ip`)
 - Index on `type` (name: `idx_type`)